rasterio/rasterio/README.rst

     # 3
     # [1, 2, 3]

-Rasterio also affords conversion of GeoTIFFs, on copy, to other formats.
+Rasterio also affords conversion of GeoTIFFs to other formats.

 .. code-block:: python